 Around 100,000 people are employed in technology roles, across all sectors, in Scotland.
 40% of those are employed in technology businesses, with the remaining 60% in other sectors such as finance, engineering, health and creative industries.

 An important aspect of the information and communication technology industry is the high rate of change.
 While the actual power of computers grows every year, new applications are constantly being developed.

 There are many different sectors in the computing and ICT industry and you would usually specialise in a particular area.
 These include computer programming and software engineering, IT support, IT security, systems analysis and design, networks, database administration and web and multimedia.

 Some areas of this industry are related to engineering, such as electrical and electronics work.

 Almost all companies and industries use computing and information technology, so the range of firms that you could work for is vast.
 They could include:

-There is a definite demand for more women in the industry, with just 23% of IT and Telecoms professionals in the UK being female.
-In Scotland, women account for only 18% of digital technology roles.
+There is a definite demand for more women in the industry, with just 18% of digital technology professionals in Scotland being female.
 This must change if the industry is to stay competitive.
-The Tech Partnership developed the Tech Future Girls initiative to encourage more young women to consider a career in the industry.
+Tech Future Girls and Stemettes are just two initiatives encouraging more young women to consider a career in the industry.

 Digital asset and currency provider GCEX (GC Exchange Limited) are creating 26 real living wage jobs in Glasgow as part of their plans to expand into Scotland.

 If you are considering a career in IT, take a look at Tech Future Careers (www.tpdegrees.com/careers) and the Screen Skills website (www.screenskills.com), which has information on job roles in the computer games sector.